galasa-dev/cli/docs/generated/errors-list.md

 - GAL1061E: Badly formed OBR parameter '{}'.
 Expected it to be of the form mvn:<GROUP_ID>/<ARTIFACT_ID>/<VERSION>/obr with 4 parts separated by slash characters.
 - GAL1062E: Badly formed OBR parameter '{}'.
 Expected it to be of the form mvn:<GROUP_ID>/<ARTIFACT_ID>/<VERSION>/obr with a 'mvn:' prefix.
 - GAL1063E: Badly formed OBR parameter '{}'.
 Expected it to be of the form mvn:<GROUP_ID>/<ARTIFACT_ID>/<VERSION>/obr with an '/obr' suffix.
+- GAL1064E: Badly formed Class parameter '{}'.
+Expected it to be of the form <OSGiBundleId>/<FullyQualifiedJavaClass> with no .class suffix.
+No slash found.
+- GAL1065E: Badly formed Class parameter '{}'.
+Expected it to be of the form <OSGiBundleId>/<FullyQualifiedJavaClass> with no .class suffix.
+Too many slashes found.
+- GAL1066E: Badly formed Class parameter '{}'.
+Expected it to be of the form <OSGiBundleId>/<FullyQualifiedJavaClass> with no .class suffix.
+Unwanted .class suffix detected.
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'bleeding edge' repository is '{}'